Specify exactly which edition of Office 2010 you tested (Standard, Pro, etc.). This is crucial--bugs that affect one edition may not affect others.

 Test reports that do not follow these guidelines will be rejected.

-Make sure all dependencies of Wine are installed on your system, including winbind.
+Make sure all dependencies of Wine are installed on your system, including wine-mono and winbind.

-Install Office 2010 to a clean wineprefix--no winetricks or other tweaks, and no other applications installed.
+Install Office 2010 to the newly-created wineprefix simply by running the installer.
 Do not change the Windows version in winecfg; it should remain at the default setting of XP.

 HOWTO: Office Professional Plus Workarounds for Wine versions without wine-mono